We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney World Park tickets are one of the biggest costs of your entire Disney vacation.
 Those suckers are NOT cheap.
 It is important to understand as much as you can about the Disney park ticket system and options in order to save as much money as you can.

-If you happen to be reading this in November of 2022, or even early December, be forewarned: You want to buy your park tickets NOW.
+If you happen to be reading this in early December, be forewarned: You want to buy your park tickets NOW.

 Why is that, you ask?
-Well, that’s because Disney announced a price increase coming soon.
+Well, that’s because Disney announced a price increase.

 Disney World Ticket Prices Going Up December 8, 2022